GabeSamurai/ParadiseOS/README.md

 a "destroy" primitive, allows me to reset a current possessed vessel and prevents a sequence of destructions that would lead to the force to be outside vessels.

 The old way is not by itself inferior, just different.
 In my case i value logic uniformity and singularity, for personal taste and because by following a singular logic design to the end seems less confusing.
 For example, the old transform worked like a "rename" command of a file like system, where everything is a file, which has a name and so on.
-Not only there was not

-This is reinforced by the fact that the old transform cannot allow the force to become a vessel that already exist which for me, implied two logic designs in place
+I want to do away with such system.

 This is what differs it from a directory/file behavior, which is cool, and make it feels i am play videogame.
 // remember, this system does not only define input, but output behavior. the user must only see and interact(seeing is a form of interaction)